-Cotigao Wildlife sanctuary is a great day trip from Palolem.
+Cotigao Wildlife sanctuary was one of my favourite things to do in Palolem.
 It’s Goa’s second largest sanctuary and home to deers, wild boars and leopards, although you would be extremely lucky to see them.

 We did see some wild boar that wanted to come and drink from the small water hole.
 They changed their minds when they saw us and ran back into the forest.

 Logistics: Cotigao is 9 kilometers south-east from Palolem.
 It is not so easy to reach the sanctuary by bus and it is better to negotiate a taxi to the sanctuary with waiting time.
 There are some interesting hiking trails and if you are serious about getting there early you can sleep in the forest department cottages behind the reception.

 3. Dolphin cruise to honeymoon beach